kanaria69/Mainecoco/README.md

-## What has three letters and starts with gas?
-A Car.
+## What did the left eye say to the right eye?
+Between us, something smells!